mskf3000/Tutorials-and-Cheat-Sheets/NodeJS - EmberJS Related Items.md

 Copy or deploy that directory where it is needed, set `dist/` as the web root and just go to the regular URL of that web server and your EmberJS app should be good to go.

+#### Getting an EmberJS app ready for production.

+Sometimes an upgrade or clean install of EmberJS will mean you need to clean out and reinstall old cruft and dependencies.
+This is how you go about that.

+First, clear out the temp files, Node modules and Bower components:

+    rm -rf node_modules tmp dist bower_components

+Next, install the NPM dependencies:

+    npm install

+Finally, install the Bower dependencies:

+    bower install

 ***

 *NodeJS - EmberJS Related Items (c) by Jack Szwergold*